dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 , where `<controls>` lets you optionally specify various controls and filters for the collection. `perf report` will give the usual output according to what user asked for with `<controls>` options. `spe-parser`[^5] is a tool developed by ARM engineers to parse the captured perf record data and save all the SPE records into a CSV file.

 [TODO]: SPE is only supported by Linux perf?
-What about Windows?
+What about Windows? - winPerf

 ### Precise Events